An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Donaldson invariants

-When $b^+_2(X)=1$ the pairing on the right-hand side of definition \eqref{eq:DefineDonaldson} depends on the chamber in the positive cone of $H^2(\tilde X;\RR)$ determined by the period point of the Riemannian metric on $\tilde X$, just as in the case of Seiberg-Witten invariants described in \S \ref{subsubsec:SWInvariants}.
-We refer to \S 3.4.2 in \cite{FL2b} for a detailed discussion of this case and, as in \cite{FL2b}, we assume that the class $w\pmod{2}$ is good in order to avoid technical difficulties involved in chamber specification.
+When $b^+(X)=1$, the pairing on the right-hand side of definition \eqref{eq:DefineDonaldson} depends on the chamber in the positive cone of $H^2(\tilde X;\RR)$ determined by the period point of the Riemannian metric on $\tilde X$, just as in the case of Seiberg--Witten invariants described in Section \ref{subsec:SWInvariants}.
+We refer to Section 3.4.2 in \cite{FL2b} for a detailed discussion of this case and, as in \cite{FL2b}, we assume that the class $w\pmod{2}$ is good in order to avoid technical difficulties involved in chamber specification.

-\subsection{Links and the cobordism}
+\section{Links and the cobordism}